Drivers and pedestrians must share the road. In fact, the law requires it. However, do pedestrians always have the right of way?

 Actually, no. Pedestrians do not always have the right-of-way in Florida.
-There are certain situations where pedestrians are expected to yield the right-of-way to vehicles.
+In certain situations, pedestrians are expected to yield the right-of-way to vehicles.

-With that said, there’s another rule that precedes Florida’s right-of-way laws.
-Florida Statutes Section 316.130(15) states that all vehicle drivers must exercise due care when it comes to pedestrians (and people in human-powered vehicles).
+With that said, another rule precedes Florida’s right-of-way laws.
+Florida Statutes Section 316.130(15) states that all vehicle drivers must exercise due care regarding pedestrians (and people in human-powered vehicles).
 That means that every driver is expected to ensure a safe environment for pedestrians—and that comes before anyone worries about right-of-way.

-So, even if a pedestrian is breaking right-of-way rules, a driver would be expected to yield to them and create a safe environment for them.
+So, even if a pedestrian breaks right-of-way rules, a driver would be expected to yield to them and create a safe environment.

 Rules for Pedestrians and Bicyclists in Florida

 Just because vehicle operators are expected to yield the right-of-way to pedestrians and bicyclists, it doesn’t mean that there are no rules for the latter to follow.
 Bicyclists and pedestrians are expected to obey traffic laws just like people in cars.
+You must obey traffic signals, use pedestrian crossings, and wait for the walk signal at crosswalks.
 There are lots of rules that you’re expected to follow if you’re on foot or a bike.

-- You must travel in the same direction as traffic
+- You must travel in the same direction as the traffic

 - You must stop before reaching the crosswalk if there is a red light